ESikich/PowerShellToolbox/FastRoboCopy/README.md

 - Windows environment with PowerShell.
 - Source and destination paths must be defined in the script.

-## Installation

-No additional installation is required.
-Ensure that the script has proper permissions to access the source and target locations.

 ## Usage

 1. Modify the `$CopyPath` and `$TargetPath` variables in the script to specify the source and destination directories.